stahlleiton/TrackingCode/HITrackingStudies/README.md

-4) Making performance tree and hit matched collections Standard tracking group efficiency code + HIForest-style tree for debugging
+4) Making performance tree and hit matched collections (this last for recodebug only) Standard tracking group efficiency code + HIForest-style tree for debugging

 navigate to the analyzer directory: